forschungsprojekte-II-ws2223/moodle-mod_jupyter/README.md

 ## License ##

-**Kuenstliche Intelligenz in die Berufliche Bildung Bringen (KIB3)** **2022 Summer Semester Student Project of University of Stuttgart**
+**Kuenstliche Intelligenz in die Berufliche Bildung Bringen (KIB3)** **2022 summer semester student project of University of Stuttgart**

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software